arrow-left

 true

-You can find specific asset codes from our instruments explorer or reference data.
+You can find specific asset codes from our instruments explorerarrow-up-right or reference dataarrow-up-right.

 Here's an example of an HTTP string request using the values above: